Financial Conflict of Interest in Research Policy

 IV.
 Review of Disclosures

-The Vice President of Academic Affairs will review all disclosure statements to determine whether the significant financial interests of the investigator could reasonably be expected to affect the design, schedule, conduct, or reporting of the activities funded or proposed for funding.
+The Vice President and Special Assistant to the President will review all disclosure statements to determine whether the significant financial interests of the investigator could reasonably be expected to affect the design, schedule, conduct, or reporting of the activities funded or proposed for funding.
 The VPF may request additional clarifying information from the individual which will be treated as non-public information to the extent allowed by law.

 V. Management Plans for Conflict

-The Vice President of Academic Affairs may propose a conflict management plan and approve it or add conditions or restrictions to ensure that any conflict is managed, reduced, or eliminated.
+The Vice President and Special Assistant to the President may propose a conflict management plan and approve it or add conditions or restrictions to ensure that any conflict is managed, reduced, or eliminated.
 Such conditions or restrictions may include, but are not limited to, the following:

 - Public disclosure of significant financial interests;